cBioPortal/cbioportal/docs/portal.properties-Reference.md

 # Ehcache Settings
 cBioPortal is supported on the backend with Ehcache.
 The configuration, size, and location of these caches are configurable from within portal.properties through the following properties.

 First, select a cache configuration using `ehcache.xml_configuration`.
-This specifies whether to use a disk-only, heap-only, or hybrid (disk + heap) cache.
-The default value is `ehcache-mixed.xml` which initializes a hybrid caching system.
+This should be the name of an ehcache xml configuration file; the default provided is `ehcache.xml` which configures a hybrid (disk + heap) cache.
+To change caching configuration, either directly edit `/ehcache.xml`.
+Alternatively, you can create your own ehcache xml configuraiton file, place it under `/persistence/persistence-api/src/main/resources/` and set `ehcache.xml_configuration` to `/<ehcache xml configuration filename>`.
 ```
-ehcache.xml_configuration=[ehcache-heap-only.xml OR ehcache-mixed.xml OR ehcache-disk-only.xml]
+ehcache.xml_configuration=
 ```

 If the cache is configured to use disk resources, users must make a directory available and set it with the `ehcache.persistence_path` property.
 Ehcache will create seperate directories under the provided path for each cache defined in the ehcache.xml_configuration file.